asweigart/simple-turtle-tutorial-for-python/simple_turtle_tutorial.md

 We can also use degrees to describe what *heading* or *direction* the turtle is currently facing.
 When your program first starts, the turtle always begins by facing to the right.
 This direction is `0` degrees.
 As the turtle turns **left** (or **counterclockwise**), the direction increases.
 Facing up is `90` degrees, facing left is `180` degrees, and facing down is `270` degrees.
 Both `360` and `0` degrees are the same direction: facing right.

 The `heading()` function returns the number of what direction the turtle is currently facing.
-If we pass this function call to the `str()` function, we can convert this number to a text string.
-We can pass this text string to `write()` to make the turtle's current heading appear on the turtle window.
+We can pass this to `write()` to make the turtle's current heading appear on the turtle window.

 Create a new program called `turtle_directions.py` with the following code: